coadtan/atm-screencloud/README.md

 npm run dev
 ```

 3. You should be able to access the web application on your favorite web-browser through the link below.
-Port 5173 could be used by some other application on your machine.
-So, feel free to change it to any available port.
+The default port is `5173` but it could be used by some other application on your machine.
+So, feel free to change the port according to the one showing on your terminal.

 ```bash
 http://127.0.0.1:5173/